-We aim to cut grass 14 times a year, at two to three weekly intervals between March and early October, subject to weather conditions.
+We aim to cut grass 14 times a year, every 2 to 3 weeks, between March and early October - subject to weather conditions.

 Some grassed areas are kept long to help improve the living landscape.
 Areas where bulbs have been planted are uncut for about 6 weeks after they have flowered, to ensure the plants flower the following season.